catonetworks/cato-sentinel-connect/README.md

 ![log analytics workspace](https://github.com/catonetworks/cato-sentinel-connect/blob/main/img/az-log-wrks.png?raw=true)

-Finally, enter a name for the resources to use in the Azure Resource Group.
+Next, enter a name for the resources to use in the Azure Resource Group.
 The default can be used or a value of less than 12 characters and greater than 3 can be entered.

+Finally, click on Review + Create